 and Haman told them about his great wealth and his many sons, and all about how the king had promoted him and advanced him above the officials and the king's courtiers.

 "What is more," said Haman, "Queen Esther held a feast, and besides the king she did not invite anyone but me.
 And tomorrow as well I am invited by her along with the king.

-Yet all this means nothing to me every time I see that Jew Mordecai sitting in the palace gate."
+Yet all this means nothing to me every time I see

+that Jew Mordecai sitting in the palace gate."

 Then his wife Zeresh and all his friends said to him, "Let a gallows be erected, fifty cubits high, and in the morning ask the king to have Mordecai hanged on it.
-Then you can go happily with the king to the feast."
+Then you can go gaily with the king to the feast."
 The proposal pleased Haman, and he erected the gallows.

 n the third day, Esther put on royal garments.
 Esther's role as queen suited her perfectly and her appearance was so majestic that all who saw her recognized that she was fit for royalty, as if she was clothed in righteousness itself.

-Esther positioned herself in front of the king's personal chambers, but by divine providence, the king happened to be sitting in the royal house with his throne facing the entrance, enabling him to see Esther immediately.
+She went and stood in the inner court of the king's palace, facing the palace, while the king was sitting on his royal throne in the throne room facing the entrance of the palace.